ionos-deploy-now/documentation/content/docs/runtime-configuration.md

 ## Prefill runtime configurations using the setup wizard

 When creating a project that requires a PHP runtime, you will be asked to provide a runtime configuration.
 You can select between a variety of different PHP versions for your runtime.
-IONOS is generally fast in providing newly released PHP versions.
 Please note that build environment variables are not available on the runtime.
 You can define a set of environment variables in a config file templating form.
 The resulting config file will be deployed on the runtime under the provided target file path.
 You can define runtime secrets and reference their values in the config file by adding a `$` in front of their key.
 If you wish to set up a MariaDB, Deploy Now defines a set of keys, whose values can be referenced by `$key` as well.
 The values of these variables will be dynamically set during the deployment.
+Database variables are stored in Deploy Now databases and cannot be accessed via GitHub secrets.

 ## Adapt runtime configurations for existing projects